CoffeePoweredComputers/eiplgrader/docs/index.markdown

 ## License

 This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 You are free to use, modify, and distribute this software under the terms of the license.

+## Learn More

+To understand the research and educational theory behind eiplgrader, visit our [Research](/docs/research) section.